Lionel Vital

-Lionel Vital (born July 15, 1963) is a former American football running back in the National Football League (NFL) for the Washington Redskins and Buffalo Bills.
+Lionel Vital (born July 15, 1963) is an American former professional football running back in the National Football League (NFL) for the Washington Redskins, Buffalo Bills and Detroit Lions.
+He was recently the general manager for the Houston Roughnecks of the United Football League (UFL).
 He was a member of the Calgary Stampeders and Saskatchewan Roughriders in the Canadian Football League (CFL).
-He also was a scout and director of personnel in the National Football League.
+He also was a scout and director of personnel in the NFL.
 He played college football at Nicholls State University.

-Early years
+Early life

 Vital attended Loreauville High School, where he practiced football and baseball.
 He accepted a football scholarship from NCAA Division I-AA Nicholls State University.
 As a freshman, he was used sparingly as a kickoff returner.
 As a sophomore, he was a backup at running back.

 As a junior in 1983, starter Oscar Smith (second rusher in school history) missed the semester due to an academic suspension, putting Vital in a position to replace him as the starter and set a single-season record with 776 rushing yards.

 As a senior, Smith regained his starting position and Vital went back to a backup role.
 He finished his college career with 1,518 rushing yards and 9 touchdowns.

 In 2017, he was inducted into the Nicholls State Athletics Hall of Fame.